exilesprx/exilesprx.github.io/content/about/index.md

 ## Companies

-I currently own SoupyButter, a technology-based company focused on delivering products for small businesses.
-You might ask yourself, why the name SoupyButter?
-I wanted a name that would standout.
-Its essentially a blend of last names between my significant other and I.
+I currently own [SoupyButter](https://soupybutter.com), a technology-based company focused on delivering products for small businesses.
+We specialize in Web Development, SaaS, Cloud Services, DevOps, Digital Transformation, Product Development, Mobile App Development and Consulting.
+Looking for something different?
+[Contact us](mailto:campbell.andrew+sales@soupybutter.com) and lets discuss how we fulfill your needs.

 #### Why hire us?

-At SoupyButter, we provide software solutions that add high value to your business, making you feel warm and cozy like eating a bowl of soup on a cold winter day.
+At [SoupyButter](https://soupybutter.com), we provide software solutions that add high value to your business, making you feel warm and cozy like eating a bowl of soup on a cold winter day.
 In addition, we ensure a buttery smooth experience for your clients, whether internal or external.

 We care about our work!
 When you succeed, we succeed, and vice versa.
 If your company is looking for high-quality work, consider contacting [SoupyButter](mailto:campbell.andrew+sales@soupybutter.com).